kifi/ReactiveLDA/README.md

 ```
 So, topic 0 is defined by word 0 and word 1, and topic 1 is defined by word 2 and 3.

 Of course, this is an overly simplified example, and we know the correct number of topics a priori.
-In practice, one have to try a few different topic sizes and evaluate the quality of the model (e.g. by computing perplexity, or examine if similar words have similar topic distributions, etc).
+In practice, one has to try a few different topic sizes and evaluate the quality of the model (e.g. by computing perplexity, or examine if similar words have similar topic distributions, etc).

 ## Use the Trained Model
 We provide a simple util class `ModelReader` to read the trained `beta` file.
 With that util class you can do the following: